katiestar99/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 Other Tools
 ***********

-- `Ansible cmdb <https://github.com/fboender/ansible-cmdb>`_ - takes the output of Ansible's fact gathering and converts it into a static HTML overview page containing system configuration information.
+- `Assible cmdb <https://github.com/fboender/assible-cmdb>`_ - takes the output of Assible's fact gathering and converts it into a static HTML overview page containing system configuration information.
-- `Ansible Inventory Grapher <https://github.com/willthames/ansible-inventory-grapher>`_ - visually displays inventory inheritance hierarchies and at what level a variable is defined in inventory.
+- `Assible Inventory Grapher <https://github.com/willthames/assible-inventory-grapher>`_ - visually displays inventory inheritance hierarchies and at what level a variable is defined in inventory.
-- `Ansible Playbook Grapher <https://github.com/haidaraM/ansible-playbook-grapher>`_ - A command line tool to create a graph representing your Ansible playbook tasks and roles.
+- `Assible Playbook Grapher <https://github.com/haidaraM/assible-playbook-grapher>`_ - A command line tool to create a graph representing your Assible playbook tasks and roles.
-- `Ansible Shell <https://github.com/dominis/ansible-shell>`_ - an interactive shell for Ansible with built-in tab completion for all the modules.
+- `Assible Shell <https://github.com/dominis/assible-shell>`_ - an interactive shell for Assible with built-in tab completion for all the modules.
-- `Ansible Silo <https://github.com/groupon/ansible-silo>`_ - a self-contained Ansible environment by Docker.
+- `Assible Silo <https://github.com/groupon/assible-silo>`_ - a self-contained Assible environment by Docker.
-- `Ansigenome <https://github.com/nickjj/ansigenome>`_ - a command line tool designed to help you manage your Ansible roles.
+- `Ansigenome <https://github.com/nickjj/ansigenome>`_ - a command line tool designed to help you manage your Assible roles.
-- `ARA <https://github.com/openstack/ara>`_ - records Ansible playbook runs and makes the recorded data available and intuitive for users and systems by integrating with Ansible as a callback plugin.
+- `ARA <https://github.com/openstack/ara>`_ - records Assible playbook runs and makes the recorded data available and intuitive for users and systems by integrating with Assible as a callback plugin.
-- `Awesome Ansible <https://github.com/jdauphant/awesome-ansible>`_ - a collaboratively curated list of awesome Ansible resources.
+- `Awesome Assible <https://github.com/jdauphant/awesome-assible>`_ - a collaboratively curated list of awesome Assible resources.
-- `AWX <https://github.com/ansible/awx>`_ - provides a web-based user interface, REST API, and task engine built on top of Ansible.
-AWX is the upstream project for Red Hat Ansible Tower, part of the Red Hat Ansible Automation subscription.
+- `AWX <https://github.com/assible/awx>`_ - provides a web-based user interface, REST API, and task engine built on top of Assible.
+AWX is the upstream project for Red Hat Assible Tower, part of the Red Hat Assible Automation subscription.
-- `Mitogen for Ansible <https://mitogen.networkgenomics.com/ansible_detailed.html>`_ - uses the `Mitogen <https://github.com/dw/mitogen/>`_ library to execute Ansible playbooks in a more efficient way (decreases the execution time).
+- `Mitogen for Assible <https://mitogen.networkgenomics.com/assible_detailed.html>`_ - uses the `Mitogen <https://github.com/dw/mitogen/>`_ library to execute Assible playbooks in a more efficient way (decreases the execution time).
-- `nanvault <https://github.com/marcobellaccini/nanvault>`_ - a standalone tool to encrypt and decrypt files in the Ansible Vault format, featuring UNIX-style composability.
+- `nanvault <https://github.com/marcobellaccini/nanvault>`_ - a standalone tool to encrypt and decrypt files in the Assible Vault format, featuring UNIX-style composability.
-- `OpsTools-ansible <https://github.com/centos-opstools/opstools-ansible>`_ - uses Ansible to configure an environment that provides the support of `OpsTools <https://wiki.centos.org/SpecialInterestGroup/OpsTools>`_, namely centralized logging and analysis, availability monitoring, and performance monitoring.
+- `OpsTools-assible <https://github.com/centos-opstools/opstools-assible>`_ - uses Assible to configure an environment that provides the support of `OpsTools <https://wiki.centos.org/SpecialInterestGroup/OpsTools>`_, namely centralized logging and analysis, availability monitoring, and performance monitoring.
 - `TD4A <https://github.com/cidrblock/td4a>`_ - a template designer for automation.
 TD4A is a visual design aid for building and testing jinja2 templates.
 It will combine data in yaml format with a jinja2 template and render the output.
-- `PHP-Ansible <https://github.com/maschmann/php-ansible>`_ - an object oriented Ansible wrapper for PHP.
+- `PHP-Assible <https://github.com/maschmann/php-assible>`_ - an object oriented Assible wrapper for PHP.